 As set forth in our audit committee charter, our audit committee has the primary responsibility for reviewing and approving or disapproving "related person transactions," which, as set forth in our Related Person Transaction Policy, are transactions between us and related persons in which the aggregate amount involved exceeds or may be expected to exceed \$120,000 and in which a related person has or will have a direct or indirect material interest.
 Our Related Person Transaction Policy, which sets forth guidelines regarding transactions between us and related persons, provides that a related person is defined as (i) any person who is, or at any time since the beginning of our last fiscal year was, a director, executive officer, or nominee for director, (ii) a security holder known to us to beneficially own more than 5% of our common stock, and (iii) any immediate family members of those described in (i) and (ii).
-Our audit committee charter provides that our audit committee shall review and oversee all transactions between our company and any related person, and that approval by the audit committee is required for any related person transaction, in accordance with the terms of our Related Person Transaction Policy.
+Our audit committee charter provides that a approval by the audit committee is required for any related person transaction, in accordance with the terms of our Related Person.

 Under this policy, our audit committee will review the relevant facts and circumstances of all related party transactions and either approve, ratify or disapprove of the entry into the transaction.
 In determining whether to approve or ratify any such transaction, our audit committee will take into account, among other factors it deems appropriate, whether the transaction is on terms no less favorable than terms generally available to an unaffiliated third party and the extent of the related person's interest in the transaction.
-The policy grants standing pre-approval of certain transactions, including (i) certain compensation arrangements involving directors and executive officers that are required to be reported in our Annual Report on Form 10-K or proxy statement and, with respect to executive officer compensation, satisfy other criteria, including having been approved by our compensation committee; (ii) certain transactions where the relationship between us and the related person arises only from the related person's position as a director (or, in the case of a partnership, as a limited partner) of, and/or having holdings of less than 10% of, such entity; and (iii) transactions where a related party's interest arises solely from the ownership of our stock and all holders of our stock received the same benefit on a pro rata basis.
+The policy grants standing pre-approval of certain transactions, including (i) certain compensation arrangements involving directors and executive officers that are required to be reported in our Annual Report on Form 10-K or proxy statement and, with respect to executive officer compensation, satisfy other criteria, including having been approved by our compensation committee; (ii) certain transactions where the relationship between us and the related person's position as a director (or, in the case of a partnership, as a limited partner) of, and/or having holdings of less than 10% of, such entity; and (iii) transactions where a related party's interest arises solely from the ownership of our stock and all holders of our stock received the same benefit on a pro rata basis.